WamdamProject/WaMDaM-software-ecosystem/README.md

-# WaMDaM-software-ecosystem
+# Welcome to the WaMDaM Organization
-A meta-repository to help navigate the many repositories under the WaMDaMProject GitHub Organization.
+This is a meta-repository to help navigate the many repositories under the [WaMDaMProject GitHub Organization](https://github.com/WamdamProject).